mcraiha/spine-unity-docs/SkeletonRenderSeparator.md

-Documentation last updated for Spine-Unity for Spine 3.5.x (2017 April 11) If this documentation doesn't cover some questions, please feel free to post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).
+Documentation last updated for Spine-Unity for Spine 3.5.x If this documentation contains mistakes or doesn't cover some questions, please feel to open an issue or post in the official [Spine-Unity forums](http://esotericsoftware.com/forum/viewforum.php?f=3).

 # SkeletonRenderSeparator
 a Spine-Unity Rendering Module (Modules\SkeletonRenderSeparator)